 We will always endeavour to try and settle a claim at as early a stage as possible if this is in your best interests and you are in agreement with this course of action.

 Factors that could make a case more complex:

 - A case involving dismissal due to whistleblowing;

 - Preliminary issues that need to be determined such as a dispute over disability or employment status;

 - Where expert evidence is required;

-- Dealing with supplementary issues such as amending a claim or defence or providing additional information about an existing claim;
+- Dealing with supplementary issues such as amending a claim or defence or providing additional info about an existing claim;

 - Defending claims that are brought by litigants in person;

 - A final hearing being postponed and re-listed;